Search a title or topic

 Monthly+

-Wise Effort with Dr. Diana Hill is a show about how to live wisely.
+The Wise Effort Show with Dr. Diana Hill is a show about how to live wisely.
 You’ll learn how to put your energy into places that matter most to you while making a difference in the world.
-This show is for you if: ...you’re a high achiever feeling burned out from tasks that don’t matter. ...you want to invest your energy in fulfilling and sustainable ways. ...you seek holistic living without the pressure of a rigid wellness checklist. ...you care about your physical, mental, emotional, and spiritual ...
+This show is for you if: ...you’re a high achiever feeling burned out from tasks that don’t matter. ...you want to invest your energy in fulfilling and sustainable ways. ...you seek holistic living without the pressure of a rigid wellness checklist. ...you care about your physical, mental, emotional, and s ...

 continue reading